Arthur B. C. Walker Jr.

-Arthur Bertram Cuthbert Walker Jr. (August 24, 1936 – April 29, 2001) was an African-American solar physicist and a pioneer of EUV/XUV optics.
-He is most noted for having developed normal incidence multilayer XUV telescopes to photograph the solar corona.
-Two of his sounding rocket payloads, the Stanford/MSFC Rocket Spectroheliograph Experiment and the Multi-Spectral Solar Telescope Array, recorded the first full-disk, high-resolution images of the Sun in XUV with conventional geometries of normal incidence optics; this technology is now used in solar telescopes such as SOHO/EIT and TRACE, and in the fabrication of microchips via ultraviolet photolithography.
+Arthur Bertram Cuthbert Walker Jr. (August 24, 1936 – April 29, 2001) was an American solar physicist and a pioneer of EUV/XUV optics.
+He developed normal incidence multilayer XUV telescopes to photograph the solar corona.
+Two of his sounding rocket payloads, the Stanford/MSFC Rocket Spectroheliograph Experiment and the Multi-Spectral Solar Telescope Array, recorded the first full-disk, high-resolution images of the Sun in XUV with conventional geometries of normal incidence optics.
+This technology is used in solar telescopes such as SOHO/EIT and TRACE, and in the fabrication of microchips via ultraviolet photolithography.

 Early life and education

-Walter was born in Cleveland, Ohio on August 24, 1936, to Arthur and Hilda Walker.
+Walker was born in Cleveland, Ohio on August 24, 1936, to Arthur and Hilda Walker.
 He was an only child.
 Arthur moved to New York City at the age of five.
 Arthur attended Bronx High School of Science.
 In 1957 he completed his undergraduate studies at Case Institute of Technology in Cleveland.
 Here, he earned his bachelor's degree in physics.

 Both his master's degree and doctorate in astrophysics came from the University of Illinois, in 1958 and 1962 respectively.
 His dissertation for his doctorate titled, “Photo meson Production from Neutrons Bound in Helium and Deuterium,” focused on the atomic binding of protons and neutrons, as well as the radiation and force carriers involved in this process.

 Career

 In 1962, Walker began his scientific career in the U.S. Air Force.
 He held the rank of first lieutenant, and worked in the Weapons Laboratory.
 Walker helped to create a satellite to study Van Allen belt radiation.

 He also worked at the Space Physics Laboratory of the Aerospace Corporation, when his military stint ended in 1965.
 Here, Walker directed the Space Astronomy Program from 1971 to 1973.
-Much of his career involved using rocket technology and satellites to study the sun's atmosphere at the ultraviolet and X-ray levels.
+Much of his career involved using rocket technology and satellites to study the Sun's atmosphere at the ultraviolet and X-ray levels.

-He was a professor at Stanford University from 1974 until his death in 2001.
-Walker started as the associate professor of Applied Physics in January 1974 and became a full professor in 1982.
+He was a professor at Stanford University from 1974 until his death in April 29th, 2001.
+Walker started as the associate professor of applied physics in January 1974 and became a full professor in 1982.
 By 1991 he became a joint professor in applied physics and physics.
 Walker was a member of the Stanford's Center for Space and Astrophysics, as well as the Astronomy Program, for all his time at the school.
 He also chaired the Astronomy Program from 1977 to 1980.

 Walker mentored thirteen graduate students over his career at Stanford, and a majority of these students came from underrepresented groups in science.
 His first graduate student, Sally Ride, went on to become the first American woman in space.
 Walker also set up an informal advocacy association with other black faculty members called the "Banneker Group".

-He was instrumental in building Congressional approval for the National Solar Observatory, and served on the Rogers Commission which investigated the explosion of the Challenger Space Shuttle in 1986.
+He was instrumental in building Congressional approval for the National Solar Observatory, and served on the Rogers Commission which investigated the explosion of the Space Shuttle Challenger in 1986.